 Chicken Marsala is an Italian-inspired dish of chicken in a mushroom wine sauce.
 To make this dish, chicken is pan-fried or steamed and then smothered with a savory sauce made from cream, Marsala wine and mushrooms

 WHAT MAKES OUR CHICKEN MARSALA HEALTHY?

 We recognize there are more traditional ways of preparing chicken marsala.
-But to make the dish a tad healthier, we:
+But to make the dish a tad healthier and to reduce calories, we:

 - Steam chicken, instead of flour-dredge/pan-fry